Coordinator: Alain Goasduff

 CSN3 manages and finances experiments related to nuclear physics.
 The goal is the study of atomic nuclei, their constituents and their interactions.
 This helps to better understand the behavior of celestial bodies on the one hand, on the other it has direct applications in the medical and energy fields.

-INFN LNL are involved in the research lines of nuclear structure and reaction dynamics (line 3), nuclear astrophysics and technological research (line 4) and in the scientific calculation of the ALICE experiment at CERN.
+INFN LNL are mainly involved in the research lines of nuclear structure and reaction dynamics (line 3), nuclear astrophysics and technological research (line 4).

 Index